neilenns/react-access-code-map/DEVELOPMENT.md

 block inside each of the `folders` section.
 The paths to the files to hide are _relative to the workspace root, not the location of the `.vscode/access-code-map.code-workspace`.
 This took me forever to figure out.
 For example using `../server/node_modules` will not work.
 It has to be `server/node_modules` instead.

+## Showing folders that shouldn't be hidden in the file explorer

+By default VSCode hides `.gitattributes` files.
+This is normally fine but given the pain I had with `docker-entrypoint.sh` (see above) it seems important to see that file in VSCode.

+To make it appear it can also be added to the `files.exclude` setting for the workspace.
+Simply set the value to `false` to make it show, overriding the VSCode default.

 ### Debugging client and server at the same time